Isha Koppikar: Early years in South Indian cinema (1997–2001)

-After a brief appearance in Bollywood's Fiza and Rahul, while she came back to the south in 2001 for Sundar C's Tamil project Kaathal Solla Vanthen the movie never took off.
+After a brief appearance in Bollywood's Fiza and Rahul, she came back to the south in 2001 for Sundar C's Tamil project Kaathal Solla Vanthen; the movie never took off.
 Koppikar's last two films down South were Telugu comedy Prematho Raa starring Venkatesh and Simran, and directed by Uday Shankar, and Narasimha starring Vijayakanth.

 In 2000, Koppikar started her Bollywood career with a small role alongside Karisma Kapoor and Hrithik Roshan in Khalid Mohamed's Fiza and an item number appearance in Prakash Jha's Rahul.
 In 2001 she made her full-fledged Bollywood debut with Rajiv Rai's Pyaar Ishq Aur Mohabbat, starring Arjun Rampal and Sunil Shetty where she was paired with Shetty.
 Her next release was K. Raghavendra Rao's urban comedy Aamdani Atthani Kharcha Rupaiyaa opposite Govinda.

 Later years in Bollywood (2002–2011)

 In 2002, Koppikar appeared in an item number in Ram Gopal Verma's underworld movie Company starring Ajay Devgan, Vivek Oberoi and Manisha Koirala.
 The chartbusting item number choreographed by Ganesh Hegde earned her title of Khallas Girl.
 Another notable item number Ishq Samundar, in Sanjay Gupta's Reservoir Dogs remake Kaante starring Amitabh Bachchan, Sanjay Dutt and Sunil Shetty, raised her profile higher.
 She also won the Stardust Award for the Most Exciting New Face for her Khallas number.
+These 2 songs cemented her position as one of the sex symbol of Bollywood.

-Koppikar acted in five films in 2003.
+She had six releases in 2003.
+In Tujhe Meri Kasam, she made an item number in the song Thodi Si Deewani with Riteish Deshmukh.
 In Dil Ka Rishta, she starred opposite Arjun Rampal and Aishwarya Rai.
 Prawaal Raman's portmanteau film Darna Mana Hai saw her opposite Aftab Shivdasani.
 Chandraprakash Dwivedi cast her alongside Urmila Matondkar and Manoj Bajpai in the critically acclaimed Pinjar which went on to win the National Film Award for Best Feature Film on National Integration.
 A brief role in J. P. Dutta's war movie LOC Kargil paired her opposite Sunil Shetty again.
 And in Harry Baweja's Qayamat: City Under Threat, she played one of three terrorists fighting off co-stars Ajay Devgan and Sunil Shetty; a role which earned her a Filmfare nomination in the Best Villain category.

 She had six releases in 2004.
 Both Mani Shankar's science fantasy Rudraksh and Kundan Shah's madcap comedy Ek Se Bhadkhar Ek teamed her with Sunil Shetty.
 In Krishna Cottage, she was cast opposite Sohail Khan for a creepy ghost story.
 Inteqam, directed by Pankaj Parashar and co-starring Manoj Bajpai, saw her revive the role played by Sharon Stone in the original Hollywood version: Basic Instinct.
 She made a cameo appearance in Kunal Kohli's Hum Tum with Saif Ali Khan and Rani Mukerji.
 And played the leading role in Karan Razdan's – Girlfriend with Amrita Arora and Aashish Chaudhary.
 The controversial film depicting a lesbian relationship provoked a wide range of public protests.